 These units utilize ambient air for cooling, and thus steam condensation is by sensible heat transfer only.

 As Figure 6.30 illustrates, ACCs must be quite large to provide the necessary cooling.
-This is easily understood by comparing the density and heat capacity of air to water.
-Furthermore, ACCs can only cool steam to temperatures approaching the ambient-air dry bulb, not wet bulb.
+This is clear when comparing air’s density and heat capacity to those of water.
+ACCs can only cool steam to temperatures approaching the ambient-air dry bulb, not wet bulb.
 Thus, during warm months the turbine efficiency is significantly lower than for a comparable unit with a cooling tower and water-cooled condenser.

 These coolers typically have many small diameter tubes, which can become clogged with solids if chemistry control is inadequate.

-Air washers are present in some industries, e.g., textile spinning mills, to control air temperature and humidity, and to maximize production and remove particles from the air.
+Air washers are present in some industries, such as textile spinning mills, to control air temperature and humidity, and to maximize production and remove particles from the air.

 During summer when evaporation is enhanced, the units may operate as a once-through system.
-In winter, the process may revert somewhat to open recirculation like a cooling tower, which requires blowdown.
+During winter, the system may return to open recirculation similar to a cooling tower, necessitating blowdown.

 Many plants have numerous heat exchangers that are embedded within one or more closed cooling water systems.
 These auxiliary “closed” heat exchangers reject heat to the primary open recirculation cooling system.